Return on Equity Calculator

 What is a good return on equity?

 While we already know what ROE is, there's a next question to pose.
 What is a good return on equity?

 The best value of ROE is roughly several dozen percent, but such a level is difficult to reach and then maintain.
 A good return on equity is much lower.
 Economists say that it is about 10-15% – such value is supposed to be likely to keep.

 Return on equity vs. return on capital employed

 The problem for many people is to notice the differences between indicators that seem to be similar.
 That's why we have made a quick comparison return on equity vs. return on capital as they are close to each other.

 On the other hand, it is also key to analyze how the company is financially funded.
-For such an endeavor, we can use the debt to capital ratio, which relates the interest-bearing debt to the shareholder's equity.
-Contrary to the ROE, a higher debt to capital ratio might indicate too much debt in the company's capital structure.
+For such an endeavor, we can use the debt-to-capital ratio, which relates the interest-bearing debt to the shareholder's equity (see debt to capital ratio calculator).
+Contrary to the ROE, a higher debt-to-capital ratio might indicate too much debt in the company's capital structure.

 Finally, about the stock market, you will notice that a high ROE will increase the stock price.
 In such a trend, it is pretty easy to make gains.
 However, you can even protect your returns by only investing in a stock that's above its 7-day moving average price.